-- 1. Name of funding program/funding stream that you are applying for (select from menu) - 2.
-Name of local government or First Nation (select from menu).
-Please note: if the name of your organization is not included in the menu, contact UBCM immediately in order to determine eligibility and next steps. - 3.
-Primary contact person: name, position, phone, email - 4.
-Secondary contact person: name, position, phone, email - 5.
-For regional projects only: name of sub-applicant(s) and rationale for regional project - 6.
-Project title - 7.
-Proposed start date - 8.
-Proposed end date - 9.
-Total project budget - 10.
-Total grant request - 11.
-Other funding - 12.
-Project summary - 13.
-If previously funded under same funding program/funding stream: progress to date - 14.
-Certification that information is complete and accurate
+- 1. Name of the intake of the funding program that you want to apply for (select from menu).

+- 2. Name of the Applicant (select from menu).
+Please note: if the name of your organization is not included in the menu, contact UBCM in order to determine eligibility and next steps.

+- 3. Primary and secondary contact information: name, position, phone, email.

+- 4. Project title.

+- 5. Proposed start and end date.

+- 6. Total project budget.

+- 7. Total grant request.

+- 8. Other funding amount and source.

+- 9. Project summary.

+- 10. Progress to date.
+Provide an update on the status of previously approved projects if previously funded under same funding program/funding stream.

+- 11. Certification that the information is complete and accurate.

-When the LGPS Online Application Form is submitted, the applicant and UBCM will automatically receive a PDF copy as part of a confirmation email.
-This email will also include the file number that has been assigned to the application and a copy of the worksheet that must be completed (as Step 2 below).
+When the LGPS Online Application Form is submitted, the applicant will receive an email confirmation including the file number that has been assigned to the application, and a copy of the worksheet that must be completed as part of Step 2.

-STEP TWO: 2024 FireSmart Community Funding & Supports Allocation-based Funding Worksheet and Required Attachments
+STEP TWO: Allocation-based Funding Worksheet and Required Attachments